-Any allegations or concerns about a member of staff or volunteer should be immediately referred to either the Head of Policy and Governance or the HR Manager/HR Business Partner who should act in accordance with the Council's Safeguarding Policy and relevant HR Policies.
+Any allegations or concerns about a member of staff or volunteer should be immediately referred to the HR Manager who should act in accordance with the Council's Safeguarding Policy and relevant HR Policies.

 Councillors

 Any allegations or concerns about a councillor, should be immediately referred to either the Head of HR, Performance and Communications or the Monitoring Officer.